OxideUK/S2HOC-Mod-Localization-DB/README.md

 Upload your files in .json format to the Mod Localization folder:
 - Use the same naming format each time (e.g. OXA_EN.json or MutantLoot_UA.json)
 - Only keep the latest version of your localization in the Mod Localization folder
+- Do not upload merged localization files - each entry should be unique to your mod
 - Do not overwrite vanilla localization

 ## Creating Localization Files